-The decision to outsource eCommerce warehousing is a big move, but it’ll be a successful one if you make the right choices.
+As a 3PL provider, managing an outsourced multi-warehousing operation can be difficult, but the right logistics management system software can guide you to success.
 Of course, this is easier said than done, considering the huge selection of third-party logistics software tools on the market.
-Nevertheless, it‘s worth your consideration, because 3PLs have the potential to transform a supply chain.
+Nevertheless, it‘s worth your consideration, because a proper solution can turn a good operation into an optimal one.

 According to a recent study from State of Logistics Outsourcing, the right third-party software can substantially reduce costs across the board.
 For instance, a high-functioning 3PL system reduces fixed logistics costs by an average of 23%.
 There are all kinds of different reasons for this, but the primary explanation is simply that things happen faster.

 Supply chains are all about efficiency and real-time control because time is money.
 If you have a software solution that can pay rent, monitor machinery, conduct performance evaluations, send out invoices and log incoming deliveries, your operational routines are going to get faster.
 There’s no need to remember key tasks or prepare to complete them manually.